w3c/wai-statements/index.md

 ### Evaluation results/link to evaluation report
 {% include excol.html type="middle" %}
 * Link to a seperate evaluation report or provide details about the evaluation results here.
 Either provide a full list of all Success Criteria and mark if they have Passed or Failed or only provide results for Success Criteria that failed.
 If desired, SC that are not applicable on the website or mobile application can be marked as Not Applicable.
-* <strong>Example:</strong> Provide a table where the first column contains the SC or other numbering of the standards followed by the evaluator.
+* <strong>Example:</strong> Provide a table where the first column contains the SC.
 Then provide one or more columns marking if the SC are Pass, Fail (or N/A).
-For WCAG2.1 the first row would contain: "1.1.1 Non-text Content / [Pass/Fail/N/A]".
-For users with disabilities is may help to explain the SC a bit more using the text in WCAG2.1.
-For example: "1.4.1 Use of color / Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element. / [Pass/Fail/N/A].
+For users with disabilities is may help to explain the SC a bit more using the text in WCAG.
+For example: "1.4.1 Use of color: Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element. / [Pass/Fail/N/A].
-* <strong>Format:</strong> Table columns: [SC number and title]/[Explanation]/[Pass/Fail/N/A] or [https://www.universityofsampel.ort/accessibility/evaluationreport]
+* <strong>Format:</strong> Table columns: [SC number and title]/[Pass/Fail/N/A] or [https://www.w3.org/WAI/demos/bad/after/reports/home.html].
+Minimal version:

 <table border="1" cellpadding="5" cellspacing="2" summary="Conformance with Success Criteria">
 <caption></caption>